 1. Order your prints…

-Select your favourite photos, the moments that capture the epic soul food and upload them to the SnappySnaps website.
-Place an order and await their arrival in the post.
+Select your favourite photos, the moments that capture the memories the best and upload them to a website that will print them off and deliver them to your door.
+Place an order from one of the below websites and await their arrival in the post.

 2. Keep lots of little bits from your travels like bracelets, tickets, festival bands.